 If the student is a care leaver we will only ask for their partners income as part of the household income assessment if they're applying for dependants grants such as Parents Learning Allowance (PLA) or Adults Dependants Grants (ADG).

 If you have other children

-If you’re the parent of a student and you have other children who are financially dependent on you, the first £1,130 of your total household income will be disregarded regardless of the number of other children who are wholly or mainly financially dependent upon you.
+If you’re the parent of a student and you have other children who are financially dependent on you, £1,130 will be disregarded from your income for every child other than the student who is wholly or mainly financially dependent on you.